-The MHSTs will become part of the school community,
+The MHSTs will become part of the school community, developing models of early treatments for mild to moderate mental health and emotional

 NHS Birmingham and Solihull CCG's Director of Joint Commissioning for Mental Health, Children and Maternity and Personalisation, Joanne Carney said: "We are delighted that we have been successful in our bid to establish new mental health support teams across our patch.
 This funding will ensure that children and young people have earlier and easier access to the help and support that they need, at the right time in the right way.